Theoretical approach to resonant inelastic x-ray scattering in iron-based superconductors at the energy scale of the superconducting gap: Introduction

 \section{Introduction}

-One of the first steps to study the pairing mechanism in unconventional superconductors is the characterization of the superconducting state with respect to its orbital symmetry and phase.
-Whereas in conventional superconductors the superconductivity is based on an effective coupling mediated by lattice distortions, in the case of high $T_c$ superconductors we expect electronic correlations to be responsible of the pairing\cite{Leggett2006}, leading to characteristic variations of the energy gap along the Fermi surface\cite{Kirtley1995,Tsuei1997,Damascelli2003}.
+One of the first steps to study the pairing mechanism in unconventional superconductors is the characterization of the superconducting (SC) state with respect to its orbital symmetry and phase.
+Whereas in conventional superconductors the superconductivity is based on an effective coupling mediated by phonons in the case of high $T_c$ superconductors one expects electronic correlations to be responsible of the pairing\cite{Leggett2006}, leading to characteristic variations of the energy gap along the Fermi surface\cite{Kirtley1995,Tsuei1997,Damascelli2003}.
 Thus, the corresponding order parameter, which describes the momentum dependent coupling strength between the electrons within one Cooper pair, shows a variation in momentum space indicating strong correlations taking place over rather short distances.
-Moreover, while the SC gap function of conventional superconductors has the same phase throughout momentum space ($s$ wave symmetry), that of correlation mediated superconductors is expected to exhibit a sign reversal between those Fermi momenta connected by characteristic wave vector ${\bf Q}_{AF}$ of spin fluctuations\cite{Kuroki2001}.
-In $d$ wave superconductors, the nodal planes of the order parameter intersect with the Fermi surface, leading to gapless quasiparticle (QP) excitations that can be detected thermodynamically and by low energy probes.
-However, a sign reversal of the SC order parameter can also occur (without the presence of nodal excitations) between disconnected hole and electron pockets resulting in an $s_\pm$ symmetry\cite{Mazin2008,Kuroki2008}.
-This scenario is expected in most of the iron-based superconductors, and there the relative sign change of SC gap must be determined by phase-sensitive experiments such as Josephson junctions experiments\cite{Tsuei2000}, composite SC loops\cite{Chen2010}, and scanning tunneling microscopy (STM)\cite{Hoffman2002,McElroy2003,Hanaguri2007,Kohsaka2008,Hanaguri2009}.
-Of particular interest in this context is the material LiFeAs since experiments have proven an absence of nesting\cite{Borisenko2010,Borisenko2012} and theoretical works yield contradictory results; i.e., both different configurations of $s$-wave singlet\cite{Platt2011,Wang2013,Ahn2014} as well as $p$-wave triplet pairing have been suggested\cite{Brydon2011}.
+Moreover, while the SC gap function of conventional superconductors has the same phase throughout momentum space ($s$-wave symmetry), that of correlation mediated superconductors is expected to exhibit a sign-reversal between Fermi momenta connected by the characteristic wave vector ${\bf Q}_{\rm AF}$ of spin fluctuations\cite{Kuroki2001}.
+In $d$-wave superconductors such a sign-change of the SC gap manifests itself in the appearance of gapless quasiparticle excitations that can be detected thermodynamically and by low-energy probes.
+However, a sign-reversal of the SC order parameter can also occur, without the presence of nodes, between disconnected hole and electron pockets.
+Such a scenario is discussed in the context of an $s_\pm$ symmetry of the SC order parameter in iron-based superconductors\cite{Mazin2008,Kuroki2008,Paglione2010,Stewart2011,Chubukov2012,Hosono2015}.
+The relative sign change of the SC gap can be determined, in principle, by phase-sensitive experiments such as Josephson junctions experiments\cite{Tsuei2000}, composite SC loops\cite{Chen2010}, scanning tunneling microscopy (STM)\cite{Hoffman2002,McElroy2003,Hanaguri2007,Kohsaka2008,Hanaguri2009}, and inelastic neutron scattering (INS)\cite{Maier2008,Korshunov2008,Christianson2008,Maier2011,Qiu2008,Inosov2010,Knolle2012}.
+Of particular interest in this context is the material LiFeAs\cite{Wang2008,Tapp2008}.
+Contrarily to the expected scenario in fact, angle-resolved photoemission spectroscopy (ARPES) have proven the absence of Fermi surface nesting in this compound\cite{Borisenko2010,Borisenko2012}.
+Furthermore, the presence of a sign-reversal of the order parameter and the nature of the SC pairing in LiFeAs is still debated.
+In fact, theoretical works have given contradictory results, suggesting the presence of either $s$-wave singlet\cite{Platt2011,Wang2013,Ahn2014} (with or without sign-reversal\cite{Kontani2010}) or $p$-wave triplet pairing\cite{Brydon2011}.
+On the experimental side, INS experiments\cite{Taylor2011} seem consistent with the presence of spin-singlet pairing with $s$-wave symmetry, whereas STM experiments of the quasiparticle interference\cite{Hanke2012} indicate a $p$-wave spin-triplet state or a singlet pairing mechanism with a more complex order parameter ($s+\imath d$~wave).